ctschroeder/tutorials/basel/mapping.md

 If you download a .kml file you can upload it into Google Maps:  https://support.google.com/mymaps/answer/3024836?co=GENIE.Platform%3DDesktop&hl=en

-Access your maps in Google maps at https://www.google.com/maps/d/
+Access your maps in Google maps at https://mymaps.google.com/

+*_Go to mymaps.google.com and make a map by SEARCHING for the same places you searched for in Antiquity-a-la-carte -- what happens?
+Which is easier?
+Which gives you better data?
+Which gives you more data?_*

 ### Step 6:  Geotag a text using [Recogito](http://recogito.pelagios.org/)
 Pick a text from Perseus in English translation and geotag it!